Oral - Systemic Link & Wellness

 The term "the oral-systemic link" refers to the connections between periodontal disease and systemic diseases.
 Periodontal disease is an inflammatory disease process resulting from the interaction between bacterial attack and the host inflammatory response.
 Periodontal disease has been shown to result in inflammation in parts of the body beyond the oral cavity.
 It is this inflammation and the causative periodontal pathogens that have been implicated as contributing factors, in many systemic diseases and conditions such as cardiovascular disease, diabetes, respiratory disease, hypertension, kidney disease, rheumatoid arthritis, pregnancy complications, and a variety of cancers.

-A physical examination allows your dentist to determine if you have any problem areas on your teeth.
-If your dentist finds a small cavity, he may repair it during that appointment or, for more complex problems, schedule a second appointment.
-A professional cleaning removes all of the decay-causing plaque and tartar from your teeth.
-Since tartar on the teeth cannot be brushed or flossed away, this process gives you the clean slate you need to keep your teeth healthy and clean during your daily oral care routine between wellness dentistry appointments.
+Thorough gathering of assessments and physical examination allows your dental team to determine if you have any problem areas in your mouth, with an oral cancer exam.
+Dental hygiene therapy removes all of the decay-causing plaque and calculus/tartar from your teeth and under the gums.
+Since calculus/tartar on the teeth cannot be brushed or flossed away, this process gives you the clean slate you need to keep your teeth healthy and clean during your daily oral care routine between wellness dentistry appointments.

 Are you looking to schedule a dental check-up?
 Call our Greenbelt, MD office today at (301) 441-8686 to schedule your appointment with Dr. John Powers, your partner in wellness dentistry!